Product Guide

 • Any glass-topped furniture

-Not all clear silicone corner guards are equal.
-Here's what separates the ones worth buying from the ones you'll be replacing in six weeks.
+Not all clear silicone corner guards perform the same.
+Here’s what separates the ones worth buying from the ones you’ll be replacing in six weeks.

 Thickness and coverage area.
 A guard that only covers the very tip of a corner leaves the adjacent edges exposed.
-Look for protectors with enough coverage to protect the inch or two of edge on each side of the corner point — especially on furniture with longer straight edges like hearth stone.
+Look for protectors with enough coverage to extend an inch or two of edge on each side of the corner point, especially on furniture with longer straight edges like hearthstone.

 Profile shape.
 Some guards are designed for 90-degree corners; others accommodate wider or narrower angles.
-Measure your corners before ordering.
+Always measure your corners before ordering.
 A guard designed for a 90-degree corner will gap and lift on a 100-degree corner, which defeats the purpose.

 Transparency over time.
 Cheap silicone yellows.
 It’s not a safety issue, but it defeats the whole point of going clear.
 Look for products that specifically mention UV-stable or non-yellowing silicone if the furniture is near windows.